 Rory’s love life

 Amy Sherman-Palladino also told TVLine that the revival picks up with a single Rory, in the sense that she’s not married, though she does say she’s dating.
 As for whom she’s dating, there are at least three options that we know of with all of Rory’s exes set to appear.
-It’s unclear how many episoes Czuchry and Padalecki will appear in, but according to Ventimiglia’s interview with TVLine, Jess is back for three of the four.
+It’s unclear how many episoes Czuchry will appear in, but according to Ventimiglia’s interview with TVLine, Jess is back for three of the four.